A Glimpse Behind the Façade of Rich and Famous Women

-Women of Means is bound to be a non-fiction best seller, full of the best biographies of all time.
+Women of Means is a non-fiction best seller, full of the best biographies of all time.
 Some of the women whose silver spoons rusted include:

 - Liliane Bettencourt, whose chemist father created L’Oreal... and was a Nazi collaborator